 You’ll find the full show notes and errata for this episode on our web site.

-As mentioned this episode, keep an ear out for our first live show, recorded at Nullus Anxietas VII, where we discuss the short story Troll Bridge with author Tansy Rayner-Roberts!
-It’ll show up in the podcast stream soon.
+As mentioned this episode, we recorded our first live show at Nullus Anxietas VII, discussing the short story Troll Bridge with author Tansy Rayner-Roberts!
+It’s in the podcast feed as #PratchatNA7, “A Troll New World”.

 Next month we head to the skies and cling on for dear life as we finish the Bromeliad trilogy with Wings!
 Get your questions in via social media using the hashtag #Pratchat20.